-Plagiarism & Academic Misconduct
+'Academic Integrity', Plagiarism & Academic Misconduct

-Students are responsible for reading and complying with York University policies on academic integrity, plagiarism, and academic misconduct as contained on the York University website and various handbooks.
+Students are responsible for reading and complying with York University policies on academic integrity, plagiarism, and academic misconduct as contained on the York University website and various handbooks, and the Student Code of Conduct, among others.
 Any such transgression (e.g. an act that violates the rights of another student in academic work or misrepresentation of your own academic work) is a very serious issue with potential consequences ranging from failure in the course to dismissal from the university.